LunsfordSpace/README-Assistance/ReadMe Template.md

   <summary>User stories and specifications</summary>

   <h4>User Story 1</h4>
-  "As a college student with a car, I want to be able to locate local pizza restaurants so that I can offer delivery services for extra income."
+  <p>"As a college student with a car, I want to be able to locate local pizza restaurants so that I can offer delivery services for extra income."</p>
   <table>
     <tr>
       <td> BDD 1-A </td>